 How To Use Lion's Mane Mushrooms' Capsules And Tinctures?

 Lion's mane mushrooms are also commercially available as capsules.
 The mushroom powder is placed inside a hard shell making it quick and convenient to use anytime you feel like you need the benefits of a lion's mane.

 While you can pop the capsule in your mouth on the go, the hard shell casing may cause decreased absorption potential—this may slightly limit the lion's mane mushroom benefits.

 Tinctures of Lion's mane mushrooms have a higher absorption rate than capsules.
 You can mix Lion's mane tinctures with various foods and beverages or directly place a drop of the tincture under your tongue.
 But the downside of mushroom tinctures is the alcohol content.

 Young children, pregnant women, people with religious boundaries to alcohol, and those with alcohol dependency should avoid Lion's mane tinctures.

-How to use Lion’s mane mushroom?
 There are several ways you can integrate this mushroom into your diet.
-Adding Lion's mane powder to food and beverages is the simplest and a no-nonsense way of enjoying the mushroom.
+Adding Lion's mane powder to food and beverages is the most straightforward and no-nonsense way of enjoying the mushroom.
 Tinctures and capsules are other ways to use Lion's mane.